-I've been compiling this list of frequently asked sourdough starter questions for almost as long as this website has been around.
-Each time I receive an email or comment asking a question about what I do in a particular situation, I’ve saved it away and have added the most commonly asked questions below.
-This page is an on-going compilation of the most asked questions and as such it will be updated frequently with new entries as they come in.
+I've been compiling this list of starter questions for almost as long as this website has been around.
+Each time I receive an email or comment asking a question about what I do in a particular situation, I’ve saved it and added the most commonly asked questions below.

-If you've arrived here before you have a starter of your own, have a read through to internalize some of these answers before you arrive upon the questions when you’re creating your starter.
-Then head to my guide to creating a sourdough starter to get going.
+If you've arrived here before you have a starter, it might be worthwhile to have a read-through to internalize some of these questions and answers.
+Then head to my guide to creating a sourdough starter and get started.

 How do I create a sourdough starter?